 - Brush your cat’s fur frequently, especially in the spring! (when she’s shedding her winter coat).

 - Invest in hypo-allergenic cat litter!
 (If only you knew a healthy and hypoallergenic brand of cat litter, oh wait!)
-PrettyLitter is made from clean, effective minerals designed to be dust-free and odorless.
+PrettyLitter is an odorless and dust free cat litter made from clean and effective minerals.

 - Frequently wash your cat’s bedding and litter box!